 There is experimental evidence that transcription factor binding activity differs between humans; this is due to genetic variation within TF binding sites; and results in gene expression level changes (Kasowski, 2010).
 Disruptive variants because of mechanistic effects on transcription-factor binding (i.e. “motif-breakers”) show evidence for selection against (Khurana, 2013).

 Approximately 40% of eQTLs occur in open chromatin, and that they are particularly enriched in transcription factor binding sites, suggesting that many directly impact protein-DNA interactions (Gaffney, 2012).
 Active binding sites for immune-related TFs are among the most highly eQTL-enriched regions in the genome (Gaffney, 2012).
-Aside from altering the binding of TFs, eQTLs may also perturb gene regulation in more subtle ways - for example, by altering the intrinsic nucleosome preferences of the DNA (Gaffney, 2012). eQTNs may also act epigenetically by altering the pattern of DNA methylation, with resulting effects on gene expression (Gaffney, 2012), by altering miRNA expression levels (miR-eQTLs) (Huan, 2015), by correlating with histone acetylation levels (haQTLs) (del Rosario, 2015).
+Aside from altering the binding of TFs, eQTLs may also perturb gene regulation in more subtle ways - for example, by altering the intrinsic nucleosome preferences of the DNA (Segal, 2006). eQTLs may also act epigenetically by altering the pattern of DNA methylation, with resulting effects on gene expression (Bell, 2011), altering miRNA expression levels (miR-eQTLs) (Huan, 2015), or correlating with histone acetylation levels (haQTLs) (del Rosario, 2015).